 When Valdez meets with patients who are potentially suffering from diverticulitis, he says his first question is always “Is there inflammation or pain?”
-If so, he prescribes a low-fiber diet and recommends recalling certain foods to discover food intolerances.
-The good news?
-For the most part, all foods are not off the table for either condition—it just depends on the person.
-However, there are some superfoods that can help prevent more pockets from forming, while other foods can irritate your stomach further.
-(While you can still enjoy some of these items once in a while, it can be best to avoid them during a flare-up.)
+If so, he prescribes a low-fiber diet and recommends removing certain foods to discover food intolerances.
+There are some superfoods that can help prevent more pockets from forming, while other foods can irritate your stomach further.
+(While you can still enjoy some of these items once in a while, it's best to avoid them during a flare-up.)

-With Valdez’s expert help, we’ve rounded up the ultimate diverticulitis diet to alleviate symptoms and keep your digestive system on track.
+With Valdez’s expert help, we rounded up the ultimate diverticulitis diet to alleviate symptoms and keep your digestive system on track.
 Here’s what to eat (and what to avoid).

 Oatmeal With Soy Milk